(Article today by Kelli Space – of Gawker fame)

 Looking back, I always wonder what was going through my mind throughout college, as I was just chugging along and accumulating all that debt.
 Sure I thought about it; sometimes I cried and phoned home for something to assuage my anxiety, but still I stayed at Northeastern.
 I know the fact that I was the first to attend college in my family played a role, as did the idea that the best school that offered you admission was the one you would attend, no questions asked.
 These were obviously misconceptions that I had to learn the hard way, as clearly no one else was going to correct me along the way.

-Guest post by Kelli Space – A 2009 graduate of Northeastern University, with $200,000 in student loan debt.
-Kelli created a website soliciting donations to her student loan debt, and has since become a student loan advocate; feel free to follow her on Twitter @twohundredthou, peruse her eBay store (all proceeds go to Sallie Mae!) or shoot her an e-mail: twohundredthou (at) gmail (dot) com!
+Article by Kelli Space – A 2009 graduate of Northeastern University, with $200,000 in student loan debt.
+Kelli created a website soliciting donations to her student loan debt, and has since become a student loan advocate.

 EDITOR’S NOTE: I’m actually a *huge* fan of going to college, debt or not, but it still sucks seeing people struggle like this :( $200,000 is just insane, I appreciate you sharing your story with us, Kelli!